tylerdq/autopoet/README.md

 # autopoet
 autopoet is a little program that draws on the alternative dictionary [2of12id](http://wordlist.aspell.net/alt12dicts-infl-readme/) from 12dicts to create poems of any length composed of whichever parts of speech the user prefers.
-It also can act as a "thesaurus" that can help identify new words based on the user's choice of part of speech and starting letter.
+It also can act as a "thesaurus" to help identify unanticipated single words based on a chosen part of speech and starting letter.

 ## Usage
 Install [Python 3](https://www.python.org/downloads/).
 Download or clone the repository, then open a terminal, `cd` into the directory, and run:

-`python3 ap.py <subprogram> <arg1> <arg2>` according to the following:
+`python ap.py <subprogram> <arg1> <arg2>` according to the following:

-* Subprograms include "form", "rand", and "thes"
+* Subprograms include "form", "rand", "thes", and "help"
-* If "form" subprogram was chosen, arg1 takes an input format (see next section) of arbitrary length and parts of speech and returns a randomized poem to match.
+* If the "form" subprogram was chosen, arg1 takes an input format (see next section) of arbitrary length and parts of speech and returns a randomized poem to match.
 If "rand" was chosen, arg1 takes any positive integer and returns a poem of matching length with parts of speech categories randomized as well.
 If "thes" was chosen, arg1 takes a single-character input format (see next section) and returns a part of speech from that category.
+Arg1 does not apply when "help" is chosen.
 * Arg2 is only required/available for the "thes" subprogram, and specifies the starting letter of the returned part of speech.

 ## Input Format